 - Second post on Pelican Seafood [here]

-- I speak the truth in all my posts but may be slightly bias as why Pelican is one of my favourite Chinese restaurants.
+- I speak the truth in all my posts but may be slightly bias as to why Pelican is one of my favourite Chinese restaurants.
 The dishes are consistent and above average, but it is also because of their service that wins me over, asides than the mango pudding.
 Plus, I go to certain restaurants for specific dishes and this is one of them

 - Would I rather visit Sun Sui Wah or Kirin for dinner?
 Probably, since the restaurant gets really busy during dinner and the two mentioned restaurants are better (and pricier).
-However, I do frequently come here for a late night dinner like usual though
+However, I do frequently come here for a late night dinner

 Food: 3.5/5 (usually 4/5 depending on what is order)